veasey/block-n-scroll/LOG.md

 15 06 2025
 Race table was empty as seed had errors in it.
 Simplified some player tables and debugged schema building and seeding tables.
+Can now see data from DB in a template.